GeZhouyang/GeZhouyang.github.io/_pages/about.md

 ---

 Welcome to my website!
-Here, you will find brief information about me and my research.
+Here you will find brief information about me and my research.
-I am strongly interested in the application of fluid mechanics and scientific computing in active matter.
+I am particularly interested in the subject of *soft* or *active matter* from the perspective of a fluid mechanician.
+Questions like "How do hydrodynamic interactions affect the emergent dynamics of bacterial suspensions?" are not only of fundamental interest, but also have practical implications for important industries such as biomedicine and biofuel.
+We study such problems mainly using numerical simulations to complement analytical theories and experiments.
-Feel free to contact me for questions or collaborations.
+Feel free to contact me if you have any questions.

 ## Profile

 * Current position: Postdoctoral research fellow
 * Host: Prof. Gwynn Elfring, University of British Columbia
-* Areas of interest: Interactions in fluids, Transport phenomena, Rheology
+* Research areas: Fluid mechanics, Transport phenomena, Rheology
-* Methodology: Computational (Stokesian dynamics, Discrete element method, Level set method)
+* Methodology: Computational (Stokesian dynamics, DNS, Level set method)

 ## Gallery